Osborne bull

 The Osborne bull (El Toro de Osborne) is a black silhouetted image of a bull in semi-profile.
 Erected as either 14 m or 7 m billboards, as of July 2022 there are 92 of them installed on hilltops and along roadways throughout much of Spain.
-The bull was originally conceived as an outdoor advertisement for the Brandy de Jerez made by the Osborne Group in 1956.
-With the passage of time, the Osborne bull has become a national symbol of Spain.
+The bull was originally conceived as an outdoor advertisement for the Brandy de Jerez made by the Osborne Group in 1956, which also has the images on bottles and other advertising materials.

+Similar bulls, also placed by the Osborne Group, but usually with the name of the Magno brandy printed on them, exist on Mexican highways.

 History

 The bull was created by Manolo Prieto in 1956 to advertise the Brandy de Jerez produced by the Osborne Group.
 His design was simple: the silhouette of a bull, entirely black but for the words Veterano Osborne ('Osborne Veteran') stenciled on it.

 The boards were placed near major roads in much of Spain.
 They were initially of wood and some 4 m high; within a few years they were made at least partly of metal and were up to 7 m in height.